enuchi/React-Google-Apps-Script/README.md

 Important: Since Google Apps Scripts projects don't let you easily reference external files, this project will bundle an entire app into one HTML file.
 If you are importing large libraries this can result in a large file.
 To help reduce the size of these large HTML files, you can try to externalize packages by using a CDN to load packages.
 For packages that can be loaded through a CDN (usually they will have a UMD build), you can configure the externals and globals details in the [vite config file](./vite.config.ts).
 You will also need to include a script element in the head of the `index.html` file, loading the library from a CDN, and making sure it supports a UMD build, e.g.
 `<script crossorigin src="https://unpkg.com/react-transition-group@4.4.2/dist/react-transition-group.min.js"></script>`.

-If set up properly, this will add a script tag that will load packages from a CDN, reducing your overall bundle size.
+If set up properly, this will load packages from the CDN in production and will reduce your overall bundle size.

+Make sure that you update the script tag with the same version of the package you are installing with yarn, so that you are using the same version in development and production.

 ### Styles